-We happen to think that Microsoft’s online storage and syncing service, OneDrive, is pretty neat.
-After all, it’s available on most major desktop and mobile platforms, including Xbox, and offers massive storage capacity for a relatively cheap price, especially when bundled as part of an Office 365 subscription.
+We happen to think that Microsoft’s online storage and syncing service, OneDrive, is a super useful service.
+After all, it’s available on most major desktop and mobile platforms, including Xbox, and offers massive storage capacity for a relatively affordable price, especially when bundled as part of an Office 365 subscription.

 As much as we love OneDrive, the app shouldn’t be taking up valuable space in the Windows UI if a user has no interest in the service.
 Thankfully, there’s registry tweak that can quickly remove OneDrive from your File Explorer sidebar, and it even leaves the primary service intact in the event that you wish to sign up or log in at a later date.

-For those unfamiliar the Windows Registry Editor, simply bring up a Windows ‘Run’ window by pressing Windows Key-R on your keyboard, type regedit in the “Open” box, and press Enter.
+For those unfamiliar with the Windows Registry Editor, simply bring up a Windows ‘Run’ window by pressing Windows Key-R on your keyboard, type regedit in the “Open” box, and press Enter.

 Once you’re in the Windows Registry Editor, use the folder hierarchy on the left to navigate to the following location:

 The CLSID folder is arranged in alphanumeric order, but it’s huge and contains hundreds of entries through which to sort.
 Finding the entry we’re looking for by hand isn’t too difficult, but if you’re having trouble, you can always head to Edit > Find in the Windows Registry menu, copy and paste the final key, and then have the Registry Editor take you right to the correct path.

 After navigating to the location above, look on the right side of the window.
 You’ll see a DWORD entry labeled System.IsPinnedToNameSpaceTree set to a value of 1 (one).

 In our tests, we didn’t even have to log out to see that OneDrive was now gone from our File Explorer sidebar.
 However, some users report that a full log-out or reboot was necessary in order to see the change.

-As we mentioned at the top of this tip, this process to remove OneDrive from File Explorer doesn’t disable OneDrive in Windows 10; it merely gets the service out of your way, which is crucial if you or your managed users need to focus on another online storage and syncing service (i.e., if you’re trying to get your office to move to Dropbox or Google Drive, you don’t want them faced with the temptation to save files to OneDrive.
+Getting OneDrive out of the way is crucial if you or your managed users need to focus on another online storage and syncing service.
+For example, if you’re trying to encourage your office to move to Dropbox or Google Drive, you don’t want them faced with the temptation to save files to OneDrive.